Jacksonkao97/my-collection-nextjs-project/README.md

 - [x] Adding image to a collection
 - [x] View an item in a collection
 - [x] Add/Delete a item to the collection
-- [o] Use search bar to search for a collection
+- [x] Use search bar to search for a collection

 Below are features that I am planning to add in the future: